fschuindt/firebase_id_token/README.md

 I recommend running it once every hour or every 30 minutes, it's up to you.
 Normally the certificates expiration time is around 4 to 6 hours, but it's good to perform it in a small fraction of this time.

-When developing and testing you should just run the task:
+When developing, you should just run the task:
 ```
 $ rake firebase:certificates:request
 ```